“If you aren’t in over your head, how do you know how tall you are?” – T.S. Eliot

 You may have heard of Beepi.com, which is a new way to buy and sell cars.
 They will get your car sold in 30 days or less, or they will buy it from you themselves for the same price.
 See this article about Beepi for details about how they work.
 I want to create a Beepi for boats at BoatDeals.com.
 They recently raised $300 million to expand, and are valued at $2 billion.
 This is amazing, as they just launched only 2 years ago are only in 7 cities so far.
 They do not own the cars; they sell them on behalf of the owner (kind of like how a real estate agent sells houses) .
 This makes it easy for them to expand to new cities because they don’t need to have the money to buy the cars, and they don’t need a car lot to store them.
 They just need to deal with taking the order and delivering the car to buyer.
 Two other companies also do something similar: Carvana.com and Carlypso.com.
 But, both of these get their inventory from wholesale sources (like auto auctions), not individuals.
 The main innovation with all 3 sites is the entire sales process is handled online, and the customer does not get to test drive the car.
 It is delivered to them, but if they don’t like it, they can return it with no fees. eBay Motors also does something similar like this, with the eBay Motors Advantage Program.

 The reason I am taking a look at the used boat business is that a friend of mine and her husband recently bought a boat, but they hate it.
-The husband spends a lot of time dealing with it, and the whole thing turned into a bad situation for them (even though the boat runs fine and has all the latest equipment installed, they said they’d upgraded the technology on the boat, you can see these industrial pointing devices review to see the upgrades made).
+The husband spends a lot of time dealing with it, and the whole thing turned into a bad situation for them.
 They never use the boat at all because they hate it so much.
 Plus, every month they are paying fees at the marina for a boat they never use.
 They want to get rid of the boat ASAP for any price.
 They contacted a local boat broker, but he is taking a long time to come and take photos and even when he does, there is no guarantee it will sell.
 They also are trying Craigslist, but they have no idea how long it will take to sell a boat there or what price they will get.

 I told my friend that there must be a better way to sell the boat fast, as there are lots of “we buy houses” and “we buy cars” type places that pay cash on the spot for real estate and cars, so somebody must do that for boats.
 I checked into it for her and although there are of course many local boat brokers, there are not any local places that advertise they pay cash for boats.
 I found a few in other states, like webuyboats.org and yachtauctions.com.
 Interestingly, I did find out about an entire new industry where boat owners can make money by renting out their boat through peer-to-peer boat rentals, because according to a recent U.S. Coast Guard survey, the average recreational boat gets used only 17 days per year.
 Some of these “Airbnb for boats” companies include getmyboat.com, boatbound.co, and boatsetter.com.